basic-1/basic-1c/b1c/docs/reference.md

 **Usage:**
 `LET <var_name> = <expression>`

 The expression's result data type must be compatible with the variable data type.
 BASIC1 compiler implicitly converts any numeric value to string if necessary.
-Similarly, a numeric value can be converted to another numeric type when assigning to a variable. `LET` statement has a simplified form with omitted `LET` keyword.
-So a program line without statement keyword is always considered as `LET` statement.
+Similarly, a numeric value can be converted to another numeric type when assigning to a variable.
+The statement has a simplified form with omitted `LET` keyword.
+So a program line without statement keyword is always considered as a simplified form of `LET` statement.

 **Examples:**
 `10 LET A = 10` 'assign numeric value 10 to `A` variable